Noise suppression guide

 If you have an external amplifier in your system, the first thing to do is to quiet any system noise, which sounds like a constant, low hiss.
 First, check for system noise with the engine off.
 Insert a CD and put your CD player on pause.
 Listen to the system with the volume way down, then way up.
 Put on music.
 If you hear hiss in either instance, reduce the gain on your amplifier.

 Pass more signal from the receiver to the amp by leaving the receiver's volume higher before you set the amp's gain.
 Experiment until you eliminate the hiss or reduce it as much as possible.
-A tiny bit of hiss is OK — you won't hear it while driving.
+A tiny bit of hiss is okay — you won't hear it while driving.

 Noise in the patch cables